 Equities Low Volatility during the COVID-19 crisis

-Our approach to investing in Low Volatility Equities
+Our approach to investing in low volatility equities

-The global equity markets have been just as confused as the politicians of the world in their actions during this crisis.
-In the period with the largest fall in prices, 19 February 2020 to 23 March 2020, the fund managed better than the global equity market (MSCI AC World).
-We had initially estimated that the fund would have performed even better relative to the period, but the crisis made IT stocks, which the fund is underweight in, a reasonable safe investment.
-Thus, this better performance from IT stocks has relatively diminished our outperformance.
-Meanwhile real estate stocks with a stable business model, which is overweight in the fund, fell more than expected.
-The overweight of the fund in stable sectors such as consumer staples (food producers) and the communication sector (telecommunications companies) were instrumental in protecting the fund from the same negative returns experienced by the global equity market.
+The global equity markets have been just as confused as the global politicians in their actions during this crisis.
+In the period with the most bearish market, 19 February 2020 to 23 March 2020, the fund outperformed the global equity market (MSCI AC World).
+We had initially expected that the strategy would have performed even better in relative terms over the period, but the crisis made IT equities, in which the strategy has an underweight position, a reasonably safe investment.
+Thus, the better performance from IT companies has diminished our outperformance in relative terms.
+Meanwhile real estate companies with a stable business model, in which the fund has an overweight position, fell more than expected.
+The overweight of the strategy in stable sectors such as consumer staples (food producers) and the communications sector (telecommunications companies) supported our relative performance during the most bearish period.

-Is low-volatility equities still an interesting investment opportunity?
+Are low volatility equities still an interesting investment opportunity?

 Why Jyske Capital?

 Jyske Bank's team covering Equities Low Volatility is a very experienced team working exclusively with our low volatility strategy.
 We established the fund in 2013 after a long period of research, founded in the ambition to create a global equity strategy with the return characteristics of the global equity market, but with better protection of wealth in bearish markets.
 We have thus designed the strategy and investment process, so we achieve the desired characteristics in terms of return and risk.
 With regard to the size of assets under management, the low volatility strategy, which includes our UCITS and SICAV funds with identical portfolios and investment strategies.